Business & UN

 “We are encouraged by efforts underway to complement the UNFCCC and further engage business’s positive contribution to technology solutions,” Mr Gagnier added.
 “G8 members with China, Brazil, India, Mexico and South Africa have agreed to work together to counter climate change.
 The Asia Pacific Partnership promises to support economic development and accelerate deployment of cleaner, more efficient technologies to reduce pollution, promote energy security and address climate change concerns.”

 With more than 8 000 member companies from every sector in over 130 countries, ICC is the world business organization, the largest, most representative private-sector association in the world.
-More information is available at cms.iccwbo.org .
+More information is available at iccwbo.go-vip.net .